silv-4/IRM-Project/README.md

 # Commands used for data extraction
 For the extraction of the data specific to my script and research several commands and techniques were needed.
+There are two scripts: *script.py* and *script2.py*.
+Script.py has the input of two files: before_georgefloyd.txt and after_georgefloyd.txt, with the purpose of getting the output of how many mentions of BLM there are BEFORE the incident and how many there are AFTER the incident.

+The second script, script2.py, has the input of one file that represents one individual day such as: 28.txt which represents tweets from the 28th of May.
+The output of this is the number of mentions on that particular day, this is necessary data for plotting a graph which showcases the day-to-day increase or decrease of the BLM mention in the period BEFORE and AFTER the incident which ranges from the 18th of May up until the 31st of May.

 The process will be explained underneath, please read carefully.

 # First Script Information Extraction Commands (script.py):